“It’s never too early to start planning.”

 Always be cautious.
 Always prepare.
 Avoid being a statistic.

-At IMI, our line of STS Tire Sealants would be a great addition to your preventative maintenance practices in preparing for winter.
+Our line of STS Tire Sealants would be a great addition to your preventative maintenance practices in preparing for winter.
 One of the last things your fleet would want to experience is being stranded on the side of the road in winter conditions due to a tire puncture; our high-performing sealants are formulated specifically for your application, and all of our sealants are glycol-free to prevent wheel-end corrosion.
 Check out our online tool to match your application with the sealant that’s right for you.

 Our winter-weather tips are also ideal for buses, utility vehicles, and other industries that complete long-distance trips.
 Prepping your fleet for winter keeps your operators, trucks, shipments, and business safe.
 To learn more about IMI solutions or if you have further questions, contact one of our representatives today!